Lionsgate Canada: Establishment

 The company has its origins in the music distributor Records on Wheels Limited (which was established on June 1, 1973 by brothers Vito and Don Ierullo), and the music retail chain CD Plus.
-The chain was in the process of acquiring other companies to bolster its wholesale operations in music and home video, leading to its purchase of ROW on June 11, 2001.
+The chain was in the process of acquiring other companies to bolster its wholesale operations in music and home video, leading to its purchase of Entertainment One on June 11, 2001.
 Its vice president of operations, Darren Throop, had joined the company after CD Plus acquired his Nova Scotia-based record store chain Urban Sound Exchange.
 The combined company later became known as ROW Entertainment, with Throop as president and CEO.
 The company listed itself on the Toronto Stock Exchange as an income trust, meaning that its taxes were paid by its shareholders, rather than the company itself.

 On June 1, 2005, it acquired the U.S. independent music distributor and home entertainment publisher Koch Entertainment.
 Afterwards, it was re-incorporated as Entertainment One Income Fund.
 On March 29, 2007, the company accepted a $188 million public equity takeover by Marwyn Investment Management to fund its expansion; the company was listed on London's Alternative Investment Market as Entertainment One Ltd.